-In Section 6, I calculate cancer risks based on exposure estimates for Mr. Fancher.
-Mr. Fancher was stationed at Camp Lejeune from October 1979 through May 1980, then again from November 1980 through June 1981, for a total of 16 months.
-During this time, Mr. Fancher resided at the Mainside barracks (i.e., the main part of Camp Lejeune served by the Hadnot Point [HP] water system) as well as off-base housing, although he stated that he would still sometimes sleep and shower in the barracks while he had off-base apartment housing.
-For my risk calculations, I used TCE, PCE, benzene, vinyl chloride, and 1,2-tDCE exposure estimates for Mr. Fancher from tap water (via ingestion of drinking water, and via dermal and inhalation exposure to shower vapor) calculated by Dr. LaKind (2025) (DED and DEC estimates, as discussed earlier) for the two main areas of concern for groundwater contamination at Camp Lejeune (HP and Tarawa Terrace [TT]).
-I combined this information with the regulatory toxicity criteria summarized in Section 5, to conduct a conservative regulatory risk evaluation for Mr. Fancher.
-Risks were calculated for the following exposure pathways and scenarios for the exposure period of concern (16 months) for Mr. Fancher:
+In Section 6, I calculate cancer risks based on exposure estimates for Ms. Amsler.
+Ms. Amsler resided in on-base housing at Camp Lejeune as a child (starting when she was 6 years old), from May 1966 to June 1967 (14 months, or 1.2 years).
+During that time, Ms. Amsler's family lived in the Paradise Point area, which was serviced by the Hadnot Point (HP) water system.
+For my risk calculations, I used TCE, PCE, benzene, vinyl chloride, and 1,2-tDCE exposure estimates for Ms. Amsler from tap water (via ingestion of drinking water, and via dermal and inhalation exposure to bath vapor) calculated by Dr. LaKind (2025) (DED and DEC estimates, as discussed earlier) for the two main areas of concern for groundwater contamination at Camp Lejeune (HP and TT).
+I combined this information with the regulatory toxicity criteria summarized in Section 5 to conduct a conservative regulatory risk evaluation for Ms. Amsler.
+Risks were calculated for the following exposure pathways and scenarios for the exposure period of concern (1.2 years) for Ms. Amsler: